-The indicative band rates are applicable to Term 1 and Term 2 funding only in 2016.
-VETiS targeted funding operates within a capped budget.
+VET targeted funding operates within a capped budget.
 This means that band rates may be adjusted up or down depending on both changes in total eligible enrolments from all schools and the spread of these enrolments across band levels.

-For example, even if the total number of enrolments does not change between 2015 and 2016, if there is an increase in the proportion of enrolments towards the higher funded bands, the confirmed band rates for 2016 may be adjusted down, once enrolments are confirmed on 2016 VASS census date.
+For example, even if the total number of enrolments does not change between 2016 and 2017, if there is an increase in the proportion of enrolments towards the higher funded bands, the confirmed band rates for 2017 may be adjusted down, once enrolments are confirmed on 2017 VASS census date.

-Conversely, if the total number of enrolments does not change between 2015 and 2016 and there is a significant increase in the proportion of enrolments towards the lower funded bands, the confirmed band rates for 2016 may be adjusted up, once enrolments are confirmed.
+Conversely, if the total number of enrolments does not change between 2016 and 2017 and there is a significant increase in the proportion of enrolments towards the lower funded bands, the confirmed band rates for 2017 may be adjusted up, once enrolments are confirmed.
 The impact of changes in enrolment patterns is spread proportionally across all band funding levels.

 This reinforces the importance for schools CORRECTLY entering enrolments on VASS by the due date.
-There is no capacity within a capped budget to provide funding to schools which have not entered their VETiS enrolments on VASS at all or have entered them with incorrect information.
+There is no capacity within a capped budget to provide funding to schools that have not entered their VET enrolments on VASS at all or have entered them with incorrect information.